Search Active Directory: How to Find AD Objects

 Search Active Directory Using PowerShell

-PowerShell is a great option to search AD to find users, computers, groups and other objects.
-Below are the commands and links to the various PowerShell cmdlets for searching AD.
+PowerShell is a great option to search AD to find users, computers, groups, and other objects.
+Below are some examples of searching Active Directory with PowerShell.

 • Get-ADUser – This command is used to search for AD user accounts.
 In this article, I provide ten different examples of how to search AD for user accounts.